jonoo407/ComfyUIMini-Redux-Floxy/README.md

 ## About This Fork

 This is a personal fork of [ComfyUIMini-Redux](https://github.com/a1lazydog/ComfyUIMini-Redux) focused on:
-- 🚀 **RTX 5090 Optimization**: Enhanced performance for high-end GPU workflows
+- 🔧 **Quality of Life Improvements**: Enhanced user experience and workflow efficiency
-- 🎯 **Professional Workflows**: Optimized for realistic image generation and detail enhancement
+- 🎯 **Professional Workflows**: Optimized for advanced AI image generation pipelines
-- 🔧 **Custom Configurations**: Tailored settings for advanced AI pipelines
+- 📱 **Enhanced UI/UX**: Improved interface design and mobile optimization
-- 📱 **Enhanced Mobile Experience**: Improved PWA functionality and mobile optimization
+- ⚡ **Performance Enhancements**: Better workflow management and processing efficiency

 ## Features